looped-dev/cms/README.md

 Looped Headless CMS is a modern, lightweight, and opinionated headless CMS for managing blogs, publications, and journals.
-This CMS is inspired by the Ghost CMS but focuses on being a headless CMS only to enable you to build custom experiences for your content publication.
+This CMS is inspired by the Ghost CMS but focuses on being a headless CMS only to enable you to build custom and rich user experiences for your readers and users.
 At the same time, we handle the nitty-gritty stuff like Content Management, Member Subscriptions, Payments, and so on.